donovanglover/nix-config/help/vim.md

 - Get the syntax of the current file: `:set syntax?`
     - Note that to get the value of any variable, just add `?` to it.
 - It is possible to manually change the syntax of a file, although you shouldn't do this since plugins and other features you may have will not be loaded.

+### Spell Check

+- Toggle spell check: `:set spell!`
+- Jump to the next occurrence of a misspelled word: `]s`
+- Jump to the previous occurrence of a misspelled word: `[s`
+- Choose the first suggestion for the word under the cursor: `1z=`
+- Add the word under the cursor to your personal dictionary: `zg`
+- Remove the word under the cursor from your personal dictionary: `zug`
+- Mark the word under the cursor as misspelled: `zw`

+Note that there are more spell check commands out there, although you really shouldn't need them.

 ### Commenting lines